sosy-lab/benchexec/doc/benchexec.md

 Which tool should be benchmarked by BenchExec is indicated by the attribute `tool` of the tag `<benchmark>`.
-It's value is the name of a so-called *tool-wrapper module* described in more detail under [Tool Integration](tool-integration.md).
+It's value is the name of a so-called *tool-info module* described in more detail under [Tool Integration](tool-integration.md).

 BenchExec allows to check whether the output of the tool matches the expected result